aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

         7:         # Usually, a subclass such as ZeroDivisionError, etc., would
         8:         # likely be raised.
     --> 9:         raise ArithmeticError('error')
-       10:     except Exception as e:
+       10:     except ArithmeticError as e:

             ArithmeticError: <class ArithmeticError>